Herbert Tugwell

 In 1894 he was appointed to the episcopate as Bishop of Western Equatorial Africa.
 The CMS decided to create two assistant bishops to help with the workload of the large diocese and to assuage African opinion.
 James Johnson, although the most prominent clergyman in the colony, was considered unsafe.
 Instead the more conservative Charles Phillips of Ondo was appointed, along with Isaac Oluwole, a former principal of the CMS Grammar School, Lagos.

 When the Western Equatorial Africa diocese was split in 1919, Tugwell became the inaugural Bishop on the Niger.

 He returned to England in 1921 and served as Rector of Mavesyn Ridware, Staffordshire from 1921 to 1927.

-He died on 22 July 1936 and was buried in St. Helen's Church, Benson, Oxfordshire.
+He died on 22 July 1936.
 He had married Caroline White and had a son and a daughter; he had become a Doctor of Divinity (DD).

 In 1939, a church in the Anglican Diocese of Lagos was named after him.
 The church, Bishop Tugwell Memorial Anglican Church (BTM for short), is reputed to be the oldest Igbo Anglican church in the whole of Lagos.
 BTM Anglican Church marked its 75th anniversary with a church service on 19 October 2014.